SENG-350-2024-fall/Team-1/Milestone 1/Healthcare Professional/HealthcareProfessionalUseCases.md

 ## Use Case #1: Log In (Authenticate as a Healthcare Professional)
 This usecase specifies how an in-person healthcare professional can gain access the healthcare portal side of the Mister ED system.
-They must authenticate themselves suffiently as once they have access to the system they will be able to see patient information.
+They must be logged in to access the healthcare provider view.
 | **Use Case**    | 1 Log In (Authenticate as a Healthcare Professional) |
 | --- | --- |
 | **Description** | A healthcare professional accesses the Mister Ed system to authenticate their identity and gain access to patient information and system functionalities. |